mobiletoly/go-oversync/README.md

 ## Why go-oversync?

-- **Library, not framework** — Integrate with your existing server architecture
+- **Library, not server** — Integrate with your existing server architecture
 - **Bring your own auth** — Works with any authentication system (JWT, sessions, API keys)
 - **Clean architecture** — No invasive columns in your business tables
 - **Offline-first** — Works seamlessly with poor connectivity